blaix/prettynice/README.md

 <!-- vim-markdown-toc -->

-## Installation
+## Installation and Usage

-[Nodejs](https://nodejs.org/) 18 or higher is required.
-Unfortunately, a POSIX system (e.g. linux, mac) is also required for now.
+[Nodejs](https://nodejs.org/) 20 or higher is the only requirement.

+Create a starter project with:

 ```
 mkdir mysite
 cd mysite
 npx prettynice init
 ```

+Then you can the dev server with: `npm run dev`

+See [Deployment](#deployment) for deployment information.

 ## Basic Example